Rokuem/typed-vuex-store/readme.md

 ## How does it compare to vuex-typescript?

 - JsDocs is kept when the store is converted to a typedStore API.
-- No need to use this.\$store when calling mutations and actions.
+- No need to use `this.$store` when calling mutations and actions.
 - All of the API creation is automatic.

-## Limitations

-- No support for optional payloads for now.
-- Does not register what is not provided in the options.
+- "Go to reference" goes directly to the action/mutation/getter